Slack commands

 21. /invite

-If someone is already on the Slack workspace and you want to invite them to a channel, use /invite followed by @[Name].
+If someone is already on the Slack workspace and you want to invite them to a channel, use the Slack /invite command followed by @[Name].

 22. /invite_people